Andrew Levitas: Film career

 Levitas wrote and directed the critically acclaimed 2020 feature film Minamata, which follows photojournalist W. Eugene Smith (Johnny Depp) who travels to the Japanese coastal town of Minamata to expose corporate negligence and government cover-ups by documenting one of the world’s most devastating environmental disasters.
 Minamata had its gala premiere at Berlinale 2020, where it was acquired for theatrical distribution by MGM in 2021 with a subsequent Academy Award campaign.
 At the 94th Academy Awards in 2022, the film ranked third place in the Oscars Fan Favorite contest.
 On review aggregator Rotten Tomatoes, the film scored 78%.

-When MGM suppressed the release of the film due to the #MeToo campaign against the lead actor, Depp, many of the world’s great photojournalists rallied around Levitas and Minamata and shared how important and impactful this story about victims of corporate greed and environmental poisoning would be for the world to discover.
+When MGM suppressed the release of the film due to the #MeToo allegations against the lead actor, Johnny Depp, several photojournalists and industry figures publicly expressed support for Minamata, highlighting the significance of its focus on victims of corporate pollution and environmental issues.

 The film received dazzling reviews for both the production and Depp's performance.
 The LA Times wrote, "Taken on its own merits — as an accessible if ahistorical dramatization of an environmental tragedy — Minamata does what it sets out to do very well" The Guardian called the film, "a forthright, heartfelt movie, an old-fashioned 'issue picture' with a worthwhile story to tell about how communities can stand up to overweening corporations and how journalists dedicated to truthful news can help them".
 Greenpeace, commenting on why you should watch Minamata now, said, “Whether you like it or not, no one lives without environmental or human rights issues.
 The happy ending may still be ahead.
 But the journey is not endless.
 Everyone could do something and make their own contribution.”